danReynolds/EARTH121/intro.md

 Chemicals escaped interior, slowly formed atmosphere.

 **Continental Drift** = proposed by Wegener in early 20th century, idea that continents moved about the face of the planet.
 Followed from his work on The Origin of Continents and Oceans.
+Jigsaw pattern, continents fit together.

 50 years later, confirmed and known as **plate techtonics**.